A Free Outdoor Swim at Dosthill Quarry with Buckt

 ASA Swimming Teacher, Middle Distance Coach and former British team member, Ian Forster, is on site most days, and is available for training tips and schedules.

-We love helping our swimmers achieve their goals, whether you do one 400m lap or a 40 lap/10000 metre swim.
-And the clear water enables swimmers of any level to quickly improve their technique by being able to see the rotation and inclination of their hands during each stroke.
-Open 31 to 34 hours every week, on 213 days in 2018, that’s more than 1700 hours on average a year for you to get fitter, quicker and more efficient.
+We love helping our swimmers achieve their goals whether you do one 400m lap, a 40 lap/10000 metre swim, or a recreational swim around the lake, the clear water enables swimmers of any level to quickly improve their technique by being able to see the rotation and inclination of their hands during each stroke.
+The lake water is so much more pure than tap water, our Channel swimmers drink the water while they swim to stay hydrated!!
+Open 46 hours every week for you to get fitter, improve your swimming, and recover in our magnesium-packed ultra pure spring & spa lake..

 Opening times Venue facilities

-FREE online registration (below). £7 per swimmer per outdoor swimming session. £4 shortie wetsuit hire. £6 full wetsuit hire. £1 tow float hire.
-Training schedules & coaching from £5 per 10 min session priced according to need and whether personal, group or video.
+FREE online registration (below). £7 per swimmer per outdoor swimming session Thursday – Sunday. £5 per swimmer Monday – Wednesday. £1 tow float hire. £4 shortie wetsuit hire. £6 full wetsuit hire. £3 per person per 15 minute hot tub recovery session.
+Pre-Booked Training schedules & coaching from £5 per 10 min session priced according to need and whether personal, group or video.

 How to Find Us